Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Kudaraō Shrine?

-The most recent bear sighting in Kudaraō Shrine was on January 20, 2026 in Kizugawa City, Kyoto, where 2 Black Bear was reported.
+The most recent bear sighting in Kudaraō Shrine was on June 18, 2026 in Kyotanabe, Kyoto, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Kudaraō Shrine?

-Recent bear sightings in Kudaraō Shrine have been concentrated in Kizugawa Yamashirocho-Kamikoma (6), Kizugawa Yamashirocho-Tsubai (6), Kyoto Oharano-Minamikasugacho (5).
+Recent bear sightings in Kudaraō Shrine have been concentrated in Ide (6), Kizugawa Yamashirocho-Kamikoma (6), Kizugawa Yamashirocho-Tsubai (6).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Kudaraō Shrine?